Skip to main content

 Technology

-Camp is all about getting away from screens and living in the moment so try to bring as little technology as possible!
-Here are a few bits that are useful though:
+Camp Kindling is all about getting away from screens and living in the moment, so try to bring as little technology as possible!
+Here are a few bits that are genuinely useful though:

-• Head torch and batteries (or a normal torch will suffice)
+• Head torch and batteries (or a normal torch will do)

 • Watch (so you don't need your phone)